-With the Peer Coordinator model, we will be able to serve more children by recruiting and training seasoned, experienced CASA Volunteers to support other CASA volunteers.
+With the Peer Coordinator model, we have served more children by recruiting and training seasoned, experienced CASA Volunteers to support other CASA volunteers.

 GOALS OF THE MODEL

-- To provide a CASA advocate to every child in the system
+- To provide a CASA Volunteer to every child in the system

 - To create a fluid system of support for advocates